 [Screenshot provided by Corvum.io]

-Corvum’s Business Text Messaging, their newest feature as of this review, may not be as feature-filled as other products like ZipWhip, but it likely has all the functionality a small to medium-sized practice needs.
-Although the most useful part of business text messaging services is not needing to use personal cell phones for client communications, most attorneys will find the ability to create searchable, downloadable text strings to be useful.
-Those attorneys who use Clio will even be able to sync these strings to their client communications.
+Corvum Texting, their newest feature as of this review, may not be as feature-filled as other products, like ZipWhip, but it likely has all the functionality a small to medium-sized practice needs.
+Although the most valuable part of business text messaging services is avoiding personal cell phone usage for client communications, most attorneys will find the ability to create searchable, downloadable text strings useful.
+Attorneys with Clio can even sync these strings to their client communications.

 Sync with Clio

-As we have said at Lawyerist before, not all synchronization claims are the same.
-Ideally, when connecting information to and from an LPMS, you want to look for push-pull synchronization, which Corvum has.
-This means that not only does the Corvum system retrieve information out of Clio, it will also send information directly to Clio for filing.
-For example, contacts from Clio can be accessed in the Corvum system, and new contacts created from Corvum will automatically show-up in your Clio system.
+As we have said at Lawyerist, not all synchronization claims are identical.
+Ideally, when syncing information to and from an LPMS, look for push-pull synchronization, which Corvum has.
+Push-pull sync means that the Corvum system retrieves information from Clio and also sends information directly to Clio for filing.
+For example, contacts from Clio can be accessed in the Corvum system, and new contacts created in Corvum automatically appear in the firm’s Clio system.

 Software Phone

-In order to make and receive phone calls with Corvum, you’ll need to download a software phone from Bria (which comes with your Corvum service).
-The benefit of these “soft” phones, and possibly the main benefit of VoIP altogether, is that you take your phone with you wherever your computer is (or wherever your smartphone is).
-You can download this app for desktop computers, mobile devices, or even desk phones that are set-up for VoIP connectivity.
+Making and receiving phone calls with Corvum requires a software phone application from Bria.
+A Corvum subscription includes this program.
+The benefit of these “soft” phones, and possibly the main benefit of VoIP overall, is that a user’s phone is available wherever that user’s computer or smartphone is.
+Bria makes versions of its apps for desktop computers, mobile devices, and even desk phones set up for VoIP connectivity.

 Not sure where to begin?
 Download our Field Guide